Integralist/integralist.co.uk/content/posts/git-internals.md

 My hope is that by better understanding how git works, and the concepts it is built upon, readers will feel more empowered and confident when working with git (especially when they have issues and would normally be unsure of what to do).

+> [!NOTE]
-> Note: this article isn't an introduction to git, and does presume that the reader is familiar with (i.e. a user of) git.
+> this article isn't an introduction to git, and does presume that the reader is familiar with (i.e. a user of) git.

 ## General Concept